-If you notice cracks or leaks in your windows, walls, and foundation, they should be addressed.
+If you notice cracks or leaks in your windows, walls, and foundation, they should be addressed as soon as possible.
 These are the doors through which water can enter your home.
 Closing them up with caulking, epoxy, or asking a professional to seal cracks can ensure there are no major entry points for the water to flow.

 Extend downspouts to pour melted snow further away from your foundation.
 This is a critical step in preparing for the spring.
 Shoveling a path for the water to clear even further from your property will make all the difference as well.
 While you’re working on the downspouts, make sure they are cleared of debris and ice so that water can smoothly flow towards the exit.

 Insulate Your Water Pipes

 During the colder months, basement flooding prevention can include insulating your pipes.
 This way they don’t freeze, burst, and cause a large flooding problem.

 Ensure your property has proper landscaping.
 Having a lawn that is graded in the right way can help make sure water is flowing away from your home.
 When your land has plenty of plants and trees, this also does an excellent job of absorbing excess water.
 While you’re inspecting your landscaping, check the garden beds around your home as well.
 Occasionally, these can store a large amount of water and can leak into your home.